Yuma Hamfest February 27-28, 2026 - Yuma County Fairgrounds

 (512) 535-4713

-FlexRadio Systems will have their line of Software-Defined Radio (SDR) products on display, including the FLEX-6400(M), FLEX-6600(M), FLEX-6700, Maestro and Power Genius XL Amplifier.
-FlexRadio products have evolved into the most popular amateur SDR products available today, and started amateur radio’s Software Defined Radio revolution.
+FlexRadio Systems will have their line of Software-Defined Radio (SDR) products on display, including the FLEX-8400(M), FLEX-8600(M), Maestro and Power Genius XL Amplifier.
+FlexRadio products have evolved into the most popular amateur SDR products available today for remote operation, digital modes and more.

 Thomasbulinski1220@gmail.com